osrf/gazebo_tutorials/apply_force_torque/tutorial.md

 ## The interface explained

+> **Note**: If you apply force and/or torque while the simulation is paused, they will accumulate and be applied all at once when the simulation is unpaused.

 ### Force

 * **X, Y, Z**: Each field specifies how much force will be applied on that direction.
 The frame is fixed to the link.